 - Develop your legal skills in mooting, legal research and legal writing

-- Receive free textbooks in your first year of study
+- Receive free textbooks in your seven core subjects

 A degree (in any subject), of at least a second class honours standard, conferred by a university in the United Kingdom or Republic of Ireland or by the Council for National Academic Awards.
 Or, an approved degree conferred by a university outside the United Kingdom and Republic of Ireland, and a very good knowledge of the English language.

 For applicants that have studied for their degree in North America, we usually require a GPA of at least 3.0 on a 4.0 scale.

 The rules governing admission to practise law vary from country to country.
 Before applying, applicants wishing to take the GE LLB as a step towards becoming a lawyer outside England and Wales are strongly advised to check with the appropriate body in the country in which they wish to qualify/practise that these courses are accepted.

 In reaching our selection decisions we will take account of:

 - Evidence of intellectual ability

 - Personal statement

 Applicants whose first language is not English should hold the following qualifications: